 Chhattisgarh: Mob beats up Christian priest, two others inside police station in Raipur

-Priest Harish Sahu was called to the police station after he was accused members of a Hindutva organisation of conducting forced religious conversions.
+Priest Harish Sahu was called to the police station after he was accused by members of a Hindutva organisation of conducting forced religious conversions.

-A Christian priest, accused of conducting forced religious conversions by some members of a Hindutva organisation, and two others were beaten up by a mob inside a police station in Chhattisgarh’s Raipur on Sunday, reported NDTV, citing the police.
+A Christian priest and two others were beaten up by a mob inside a police station in Chhattisgarh’s Raipur on Sunday, NDTV reported.
+The assault was captured on camera.

 The incident took place at the Purani Basti police station after the priest, Harish Sahu, was called in when the police received complaints about forced religious conversions.
 Members of the right-wing organisation had also arrived at the police station, demanding action against the accused.